sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/polyline-items.md

 INode newNode = road.ForwardNode.Split();
 ```

-The method also returns the newly created node.
+This method also returns the newly created node.

 ## Connecting/disconnecting polyline items to/from prefabs
 See [Prefabs](~/docs/TruckLib.ScsMap/prefabs.md).